jerome-trc/biomorph/ATTRIB.md

 ## Fonts

-The "Jenocide" family of fonts is the work of James "Jimmy" Paddock and are derived from "Archery Black" by ShyFonts.
+The "Jenocide" family of fonts is the work of James "Jimmy" Paddock and is derived from "Archery Black" by ShyFonts.

 ## Audio